Firesphere/silverstripe-solr-search/docs/03-Usage.md

 #### Moving from init to YML

-The [compatibility module](06-Fulltext-Search-Compatibility.md) has an extension method that allows you to build your index and then generate the YML content for you.
+The [compatibility module](06-Fulltext-Search-Compatibility.md) has an optional extension method that allows you to build your index and then generate the YML content for you.
 See the compatibility module for more details.

 ## Another way to set the config in PHP